Experiences, Netherlands

 Firstly, an organized day trip guarantees that you will have a seamless and stress-free experience.
 With a pre-arranged itinerary, you won’t have to worry about transportation, tickets, or getting lost there.

-It also means that you can sit back and relax, taking in the breathtaking scenery and the flower fields, while your guide takes care of everything.
 The parking space in front of the Keukenhof is huge – and it certainly has its perks that a tour bus can drop you right at the entrance.

 The day trip we booked included skip-the-line tickets.
 When we arrived there it was such a relief to just walk by all these people and go right into the garden.